meister03/discord-hybrid-sharding/README.md

 - Debug Event -> A good overview of Cluster Informations
 - EvalOnManager Function & Other Cool Functions you need...
-- Support of `Strings` & `Functions with Context` on `broadcastEval` **Scroll down to check our new Functions.**
+- Support of `Strings` & `Functions with Context` on `broadcastEval`
+- Optional Timeout Feature on `.broadcastEval` for preventing memory leaks **Scroll down to check our new Functions.**

 ## How does it Work?